RESEARCH STARTER

 Although this range of sources may seem extensive, much available material may be deemed unsuitable for documentary research for a variety of reasons.
 Most documents in existence have been created and collected for reasons other than serious scientific or academic research.
 For example, a newspaper article may mention potentially useful facts or figures but may have been written from a layperson's perspective and use non-scholarly methods.
 Researchers must examine available materials and choose only the most suitable for the task.

 To evaluate documents, researchers often use four main criteria: authenticity, credibility, representativeness, and meaning.
 The first, authenticity, seeks to ensure that the document is complete and is genuinely created by the person to whom it is attributed.
 Determining authenticity may take many forms.
 In extreme cases, researchers may have to have documents professionally analyzed to determine whether they are what they are purported to be.
-Authentication may require steps such as literary comparisons by scholars or chemical analyses by scientists.
+Authentication may require steps such as scholars engaging in literary comparisons or scientists conducting chemical analyses.

 Researchers next assess the representativeness of a document by asking whether, or to what degree, a document represents the prevailing beliefs or understandings of the time, place, or society in which it was created.
 Only by comparing a document against other related documentation, if available, can a researcher determine to what degree the document reflects widely held information.

-Documentary research is closely related to other research methodologies, such as content analysis, archival research, and the creation of cultural documents.
+Documentary research is closely related to other research methodologies, such as content analysis, archival research, and cultural document creation.
 In content analysis, researchers read or otherwise study previously recorded material such as text and images, potentially from a variety of perspectives, rather than gathering new data.
 In archival research, researchers address the role and use of documents and records.
 Finally, documentary research is sometimes conducted to produce artifacts and cultural material through artistic representation, photographs, films, and audio recordings.

 Bibliography